CO2SYS/CO2-System/README.md

 # CO2-System
-Software to calculate marine CO2 system variables and propagate uncertainties, especially using input CO3.
+Software to calculate marine CO2 system variables and propagate uncertainties, unique in the ability to input carbonate ion concnetrations (CO3).